 Construct Accurate Financial Statements, Begin Preparing for S-1

 As Robot Inc. had recently divested the services side of the business, G-Squared had to carve out and construct financial statements for the stand-alone software business, preparing those audited statements for 2019 and 2020.
-This had to be done by February 2021, in time to file for the IPO the day after President’s Day.
-Shortly after the filing, we received comments back from the SEC on the S-1, and there were zero comments on the financial statements, which is almost unheard of in an IPO filing.
+The company asked for this to be done by February 2021, in time to file for the IPO the day after President's Day.
+Through hard work along-side the company and the independent auditors, there were minimal comments from the SEC- including no financial statement comments, which is a rare feat.

-Business is Thriving, Preparing to Aquire Small Firms
+Business is Thriving, Preparing to Acquire Small Firms